As of Friday, September 9th, 2022, masks will be encouraged for all visitors to the Museum, but will no longer be required.

 Know Before You Visit

 The New York Transit Museum is excited to welcome visitors back to our Court Street station home.
-Advance tickets and masks are required.
+Advance tickets are required, and masks are encouraged.
 For the health and safety of our visitors and staff, we have updated our schedule and policies.
 Here’s what you need to know before you visit.

 RESERVE YOUR TICKETS IN ADVANCE